opener-project/opener-project.github.com/source/documentation/coreference.md

 The CorefGraph module provides an implementation of the Multi-Sieve Pass system for for Coreference Resolution system originally proposed by the Stanford NLP Group (Lee et al., 2013).
 This system proposes a number of deterministic passes, ranging from high precision to higher recall, each dealing with a different manner in which coreference manifests itself in running text.

-Although more sieves are available, in order to facilitate the integration of the coreference system for the 6 languages of OpeNER we have included here 4 sieves: Exact String Matching, Precise Constructs, Strict Head Match and Pronoun Match (the sieve nomenclature follows Lee et al (2013)).
+Although more sieves are available, in order to facilitate the integration of the coreference system for the 6 languages of OpeNER we have included here 4 sieves: Exact String Matching, Precise Constructs, Strict Head Match and Pronoun Match (the sieve nomenclature follows Lee et al (2013).
 Furthermore, as it has been reported, this sieves are responsible for most of the performance in the Stanford system.

-The implementation is a result of a collaboration between the IXA NLP (http://ixa.si.ehu.es) and LinguaMedia Groups (http://linguamedia.deusto.es).
+The implementation is a result of a collaboration between the IXA NLP <http://ixa.si.ehu.es> and LinguaMedia Groups <http://linguamedia.deusto.es>.

 ### Confused by some terminology?

 This software is part of a larger collection of natural language processing tools known as "the OpeNER project".
-You can find more information about the project at (the OpeNER portal)[http://opener-project.github.io].
+You can find more information about the project at [the OpeNER portal](http://opener-project.github.io).
 There you can also find references to terms like KAF (an XML standard to represent linguistic annotations in texts), component, cores, scenario's and pipelines.